James Walton Groves: Personal life

 During his time at Lake Timagami after earning his Ph.D. he met Elsie Margaret Reah and they married in 1936 and moved to Ottawa for a position James accepted with the Canada Department of Agriculture.
 They were active community members engaging in the Ottawa Field-Naturalists' Club and the Ottawa Choral Society.
-In 1956 Elsie passed away, and James married again to Dr. Naomi Catherine Adair Jackson, whose work he greatly admired, on Dec.
+In 1956 Elsie died, and James married again to Dr. Naomi Catherine Adair Jackson, whose work he greatly admired, on Dec.
 21, 1957 in Manotick.

 James Watson Groves was described as having a deep sense of obligation and conviction to his work.
 He had many varied interests and a great sense of humor, and was considered a role-model to many of his students.

-He died on May 6, 1970 at the age of 63 from a heart attack after being taken to the hospital two days prior, and is buried at Pakenham Union Cemetery.
+He died on May 6, 1970, at the age of 63 from a heart attack after being taken to the hospital two days prior, and is buried at Pakenham Union Cemetery.